bluesoft/bluesoft-stream-processor/README.md

 ![alt tag](https://user-images.githubusercontent.com/9370679/64796647-66327f80-d556-11e9-9694-dd26cac77ad8.png)

-The main reason behinde this framework is to abstract this kind of structure
+The main reason behind this framework is to abstract this kind of structure
 ```java

 Header header;